 Demystifying Vegan Ingredients

 When I first went vegan, I came across strange ingredients in recipes that I had to look up.
-I still have to at times.
-Which is good—it keeps things interesting and proves that there is always a growing list of great plant-based ingredients to try.
+I still have to at times, which is good; it keeps things interesting and proves that there is always a growing list of great plant-based ingredients out there.
 I’ll try to periodically add to this page and hopefully shed some light on my favorite go-to ingredients.

 Basic Meat Alternatives

 Seitan: flavored and baked wheat gluten.
 Not a good choice if allergic to wheat.
 But you can find this in a chicken or beef style and usually located by the tofu.
 Westsoy makes a good variety.
 Can be used for enchiladas, potpies, stir-fry, etc.

 Tempeh: an Asian food prepared by fermenting soybeans with a rhizopus.
 This is great for marinading; in a stir-fry; sandwiches; burgers—you name it.
 There are lots of different brands, but again, Westsoy makes good varieties.